 So Matthew hired an innbroker, and they shopped inns for a year.
 Swift House Inn in Middlebury was the ideal choice because of its proximity to Middlebury College and its prestigious Bread Loaf Writers Program.
 The town also offered a wealth of cultural amenities and progressive local politics.

 Just as Matthew and Serena were about to pull the trigger on the purchase, the pandemic hit in full force, the inn was shut down, and their plans were delayed indefinitely.
 With heads hanging low, they returned to L.A. not sure of next steps.
 Ultimately, they decided to return to Vermont and summer at the inn until the deal went through in the fall of 2020.
 Along with their dogs, Elsa and Kubrick, the couple were quickly thrust headfirst into operations during the peak of Vermont’s legendary foliage season.

-Now, Matthew spends his days running operations at the inn and plotting his next round of renovations, while Serena handles hiring, marketing, and breakfast service.
+Now, Matthew spends his days running operations at the inn and plotting his next round of renovations, while Serena handles gardening and marketing.
 Of course she still finds time to write, especially about their new life in Vermont.
-Elsa and Kubrick work hard as canine concierges.
+Elsa and Kubrick work especially hard as canine concierges.
 Matthew and Serena were married on July 3, 2021 at Swift House Inn.

 Rissa Swan, Breakfast Manager

 A native of Vermont, Rissa Swan fell in love with front-of-house food & beverage work in her experience as a server in Ludlow, Vermont, where she also won snowboard cross competitions at Okemo Ski Resort.
 She co-owns a food truck with her mother that serves at major Vermont fairs and festivals.
 For Swift House, she manages daily breakfast service and assists in running operations along with general manager and owner Matthew Robinson.
 Rissa loves thrift shopping, antiquing, and hanging with her cat.